 Exit & Emergency Lighting Tests should be carried out twice a year by an electrician.
 However, if a fault is identified at any time, during routine electrical building maintenance, it must be rectified immediately.
 When replacing faulty lamps and or fittings the exit signage must be checked that all is in working order upon completion.
 Batteries, battery chargers, inverters, distribution and control equipment and luminaries all need to be checked, along with a system operation and automatic discharge facility check.
 This will ensure that if and when the emergency lighting and exit signs need to be used, they will indeed provide a clear exit path for all occupants within the building.

-Call Prolux Electrical Contractors on 1800 800 880 with any enquiries about exit lighting and emergency lighting installation or if you need a qualified electrician for testing at your property.
+Call Prolux Electrical Contractors on 1800 800 880 for exit lighting and emergency lighting installation.
+Our qualified electricians are leaders in electrical building maintenance.